-The elements that go into calculating the fractured scaphoid compensation you may be entitle to would include the following::
+The elements that go into calculating compensation for fractured scaphoid claims you may be entitled to may include the following:

 - General Damages – These are paid to cover all of the pain, suffering and loss of amenity caused by your injuries.
 We’ve provided a table of general damages compensation amounts in the next section

 - Travel Costs – If you need to travel to and from the doctor or hospital during recovery, you could include the fuel costs in your claim.
 Furthermore, if your orthopaedic injuries leave you unable to drive while they’re healing, you could claim for any other travel arrangements